Sustainsys/Saml2/doc/Contributing.md

 as in a constructor having parameters with the same name as the members).
 * Any single method is so short that it fits on one screen (on a typical laptop monitor, not a 30-feet development monster-monitor in vertical orientation).
+* The code is formatted to (mostly) fit in 80 columns.

 ##Unit Tests
 The core Kentor.AuthServices library has been developed using TDD (Test Drive Development).
 All